-- No action: This is the default setting.
-Nothing will happen when you push the button. - Switch Auto <> Manual temperature scale: Switch between automatic or manual image adjustment mode.
-For more information, see section 11.3 Adjusting the infrared image. - Autofocus: One-shot autofocus of the infrared camera. - Continuous autofocus1: Switch between the enabled/disabled continuous autofocus functions. - Hide image overlay graphics: Switch between hide/show all overlay graphics and image overlay information.
+• No action: This is the default setting.
+Nothing will happen when you push the button.

+- Switch Auto <> Manual temperature scale: Switch between automatic or manual image adjustment mode.
+For more information, see section 11.3 Adjusting the infrared image. - Autofocus4: One-shot autofocus of the infrared camera. - Continuous autofocus: Switch between the enabled/disabled continuous autofocus functions - Hide image overlay graphics: Switch between hide/show all overlay graphics and image overlay information.
 For more information, see section 11.8 Hiding all overlay. - Calibrate: Perform a manual NUC.
-For more information, see section 11.7 Performing a non-uniformity correction (NUC). - Auto-adjust the manual temperature scale: Perform an automatic adjustment of the image while remaining in manual image adjustment mode. - Switch Thermal <> Digital camera1: Switch between the image modes Thermal and Digital camera.
-For more information, see section 12 Working with image modes. - Switch Thermal <> Thermal MSX2: Switch between the image modes Thermal and Thermal MSX.
-For more information, see section 12 Working with image modes. - Switch 1x zoom <> Max zoom: Switch between the digital zoom factor of 1x and maximum zoom. - Switch camera flash On <> Off2: Switch between the enabled/disabled camera flash functions.
-For more information, see section 7.12 Using the camera lamp as a flash.
+For more information, see section 11.7 Performing a non-uniformity correction (NUC). - Auto-adjust the manual temperature scale: Perform an automatic adjustment of the image while remaining in manual image adjustment mode. - Switch Thermal <> Digital camera: Switch between the image modes Thermal and Digital camera.
+For more information, see section 12 Working with image modes. - Switch Thermal <> Thermal MSX: Switch between the image modes Thermal and Thermal MSX.
+For more information, see section 12 Working with image modes. - Switch 1x zoom <> Max zoom: Switch between the digital zoom factor of 1x and maximum zoom. - Switch camera flash On <> Off: Switch between the enabled/disabled camera flash functions.
+For more information, see section 7.10 Using the camera lamp as a flash.

 Note The flash function will not be activated if the setting Lamp & laser is set to the option Disable all.
-For more information, see section 23.5 Device settings.
+For more information, see section 23.6 Device settings.

-- Switch single shot <> Video: Switch between the recording modes Single shot and Video. - Switch between two latest palettes: Switch between the two last-used color palettes.
+- Switch single shot <> Video: Switch between the recording modes Single shot and Video - Switch between two latest palettes: Switch between the two last-used color palettes.
 For more information, see section 11.5 Changing the color palettes. - Switch temperature range: Cycle through the camera temperature ranges.
-For more information, see section 23.3 Camera temperature range. - Switch screen rotation On <> Off: Switch between enabled/disabled screen rotation.
-Save: Save an image. - Save.
-Save an image. - Save + Prompt for note: Save an image and display the note annotation tool. - Save + Prompt for table: Save an image and display the table annotation tool. - Save + Prompt for voice annotation: Save an image and display the voice annotation tool. - Save + Prompt for sketch: Save an image and display the sketch annotation tool. - Save + Select annotation from menu: Save an image and display the annotation tool menu. - Preview: Display a preview image. - Preview + Prompt for note: Display a preview image and the note annotation tool. - Preview + Prompt for table: Display a preview image and the table annotation tool.
+For more information, see section 23.4 Camera temperature range. - Switch screen rotation On <> Off: Switch between enabled/disabled screen rotation. - Save: Save an image. - Save + Prompt for note: Save an image and display the note annotation tool. - Save + Prompt for table: Save an image and display the table annotation tool. - Save + Prompt for voice annotation: Save an image and display the voice annotation tool. - Save + Prompt for sketch: Save an image and display the sketch annotation tool. - Save + Select annotation from menu: Save an image and display the annotation tool menu. - Preview: Display a preview image. - Preview + Prompt for note: Display a preview image and the note annotation tool. - Preview + Prompt for table: Display a preview image and the table annotation tool. - Preview + Prompt for voice annotation: Display a preview image and the voice annotation tool. - Preview + Prompt for sketch: Display a preview image and the sketch annotation tool. - Preview + Select annotation from menu: Display a preview image and the annotation tool menu.